XindiShang/caffe_extra_tool/README.md

 # caffe_extra_tool
-Useful tools for using Caffe.
+Useful tools for using Caffe:

+1.Visualizing data and parameters in grid of images

+2.Python layer for async prefetching